Collection: Products

 - Weight: 85.6 grams

-Jewelry bearing the “DH” hallmark is attributed to Navajo artisan Douglas Harrison.
-Signed works surface primarily through estate and vintage circulation, and are recognized for substantial gauge and generous stone use of the period.
+Jewelry bearing the DH hallmark is associated in the vintage market with Navajo silversmith Douglas Harrison.
+Signed works surface primarily through estate and vintage circulation and are recognized for substantial gauge, generous turquoise use, and strong late twentieth-century presence.

-As with many working smiths of the era, formal biography can be limited, and attribution rests on hallmark consistency and comparison across documented examples.
-Existing pieces, therefore, represent completed studio production rather than an active line, making matched sets notably less common than individual works.
+As with many working silversmiths of the period, formal biographical documentation can be limited.
+This attribution rests on hallmark consistency and comparison across documented examples.
+Existing pieces represent completed studio production rather than an active contemporary line, making matched necklace-and-cuff sets notably less common than individual works.

 -